Gilgeous-Alexander's triple-double leads Thunder past Denver - WHIZ News

 OKLAHOMA CITY (AP) — Shai Gilgeous-Alexander had his second career triple-double with 27 points, 11 rebounds and 12 assists, and the Oklahoma City Thunder beat the Denver Nuggets 108-94 on Wednesday night.

-Gilgeous-Alexander had the first triple-double by a Thunder player at home since Russell Westbrook in the 2018-19 season.
+Gilgeous-Alexander had the first triple-double by a Thunder player at home since Russell Westbrook during the 2018-19 season.

+Gilgeous-Alexander said his teammates told him he was closing in on the triple-double.
+He clinched it on a rebound with about a minute to go.

+“I can’t keep track of stats when I’m playing,” he said.
+“I’m just trying to win and trying to make the best basketball play every possession on both ends of the floor and whatever happens, happens.”

 Darius Bazley had 17 points and 11 rebounds, Lu Dort had 15 points and rookie Jeremiah Robinson-Earl added 14 points and nine rebounds for the Thunder.
 Oklahoma City claimed its largest margin of victory this season and improved to 5-3 since a 73-point loss at Memphis on Dec.
 2.